How to make a Dish of Snow & Ice Houses November 29th

 1990 British Prime Minister Mrs Thatcher resigned.

-Originally published as two separated posts on 22nd November 2022, republished on 22nd November 2023, merged 2024, and expanded.
+Originally published as two separated posts on 22nd November 2022, republished on 22nd November 2023, merged 2024, and expanded 2025

 Beginning of the Month of Frimaire November 21st

-The frosty month of the French revolutionary calendar.
+The frosty month of the French Revolutionary calendar.

 Weeks were 10 days long, 3 per month.
 Days were named first day, second day, third day up to tenth day.
 There were ten hours in a day, 100 minutes per hour, and 100 seconds per minute.
-But this last part didn’t last very long, French people really objected to their day being mucked up.
+But this last part didn’t last very long, French people really objected to their day and hours being mucked up.

 Revolutionary period pocket watch

-The Revolutionary Year was adopted in 1793 but began retrospectively from September 22nd, 1792 when the Republic was proclaimed.
+The Revolutionary Year was adopted in 1793 but began retrospectively from September 22nd, 1792 commemorating when the Republic was proclaimed.
+Thereafter, the First Republic started on: Le premier Vendémiaire de l’an 1.

 For my fuller explanation of the French Revolutionary Calendar click here).